-- No single-trigger accelerated vesting or payment for equity awards upon a change in control; - Executive stock ownership guidelines that encourage ownership and further align our executives' interests with those of our stockholders; - Prohibition on hedging of Company stock; - A compensation recovery, or "clawback," policy pertaining to both cash and equity incentive-based compensation; - Mandatory minimum vesting period of one year for equity awards; - Annual peer group review with appropriate adjustments to ensure valid comparisons; - No tax gross-ups allowed except with respect to relocation benefits and required spousal travel; and - Independent compensation consultant engaged by the Committee does not provide any other services to the Company.
+- No single-trigger accelerated vesting or payment for equity awards upon a change in control; - Executive stock ownership guidelines that encourage ownership and further align our executives' interests with those of our stockholders; - Prohibition on hedging of Company stock; - A compensation recovery, or "clawback," policy pertaining to both cash and equity incentive-based compensation; - Mandatory minimum vesting period of one year for equity awards; - Annual peer group review with appropriate adjustments to ensure valid comparisons; - · No tax gross-ups allowed except with respect to relocation benefits and required spousal travel; and - Independent compensation consultant engaged by the Committee does not provide any other services to the Company.

-In making compensation decisions at the outset of fiscal 2016 and throughout the year, the Committee sought to reinforce the linkage between Company performance and executive compensation.
-In keeping with this objective, base salaries for executive officers in fiscal 2016 continued to remain flat as part of the continued focus on prominently featuring performance-based cash incentives and equity.
+In making compensation decisions at the outset of fiscal 2017 and throughout the year, the Committee continued to reinforce the linkage between Company performance and executive compensation.
+In keeping with this objective, the Committee maintained its focus on prominently featuring performance-based cash incentives and performance-based equity.

-While the targeted level of short-term cash incentive awards for each executive officer, expressed as a percentage of annual base salary, remained unchanged, actual short-term cash incentive award levels increased in fiscal 2016 compared to fiscal 2015.
-At the beginning of the fiscal year, our Board of Directors approved an Adjusted Revenue target of \$870 million and an Adjusted EBITDA target of \$247 million.
-These performance metrics were used by the Committee to determine funding of the fiscal 2016 cash incentive pools and to drive sustainable top- and bottom-line growth, balancing both short and longer term considerations.
-Our fiscal 2016 result of \$881.4 million in Adjusted Revenue and \$256.7 million in Adjusted EBITDA exceeded target, resulting in funding under both the Broad-Based and Management Incentive Plans at 117% of budgeted target.
-"Adjusted Revenue" means the Company's GAAP Revenue adjusted at the Committee's discretion to remove the impact of revenues related to acquisitions or events deemed by the Committee to have been out of Management's control and occurring in the measurement year, "Adjusted EBITDA" means earnings before interest, taxes, depreciation, and amortization ("EBITDA") as adjusted for stock-based compensation expense, restructuring and acquisition-related charges, and other items reflected in the Regulation G schedule published by the Company as an attachment to its quarterly earnings releases, and further adjusted for such adjustments as may be applicable.
+While the targeted level of short-term cash incentive awards for each executive officer, expressed as a percentage of annual base salary, remained unchanged, actual short-term cash incentive award levels slightly increased overall in fiscal 2017 compared to fiscal 2016, as the actual short-term cash incentive awards to Mr. Huyard and Mr. Wehmann increased and the actual short-term cash incentive awards to Mr. Pung and Dr. Wells were the same as those in fiscal 2016.
+At the beginning of the fiscal year, our Board of Directors approved an Adjusted Revenue target of \$925.0 million and an Adjusted EBITDA target of \$268.8 million.
+These performance metrics were used by the Committee to determine funding of the fiscal 2017 cash incentive pools and to drive sustainable top- and bottom-line growth, balancing both short and longer term considerations.
+Our fiscal 2017 results of \$932.2 million in Adjusted Revenue and \$278.6 million in Adjusted EBITDA exceeded target, resulting in funding under both the Broad-Based and Management Incentive Plans at

+119% of budgeted target.
+"Adjusted Revenue" means the Company's GAAP Revenue to remove the impact of revenues related to acquisitions or events deemed by the Committee to have been out of Management's control and occurring in the measurement year.
+"Adjusted EBITDA" means earnings before interest, taxes, depreciation, and amortization ("EBITDA") as adjusted for stock-based compensation expense, restructuring and acquisition-related charges, and other items reflected in the Regulation G schedule published by the Company as an attachment to its quarterly earnings releases.
 In selecting these two financial metrics, both of which are used to determine short-term cash incentive funding and Performance Share Unit earnings, the Committee relied on the fact that the Company is making significant investments in technology infrastructure, solution innovation and distribution which tend to sacrifice short-term performance on certain other metrics (e.g., earnings per share) in favor of enabling longer-term stockholder value creation.
 The Committee believes that these measures best balance the delivery of steady growth against the investments the Company makes.
 Further, using one-year performance periods allows the Committee to reward performance for a time period over which the Company has better visibility.
 Setting goals over a longer term is made difficult due to the complexity and evolving nature of the business problems addressed by our solutions and would lead to an increased probability of setting inaccurate or inappropriate goals.